shervinsahba/obsidian-icewind/DM/Ten Towns Speaker Meeting.md

 - Bryn Shander has two ballistae.
 - Targos has three ballistae and one cannon.
 - Easthaven has one ballista.
-- Four ballista to be delivered to Bryn Shander, Easthaven wants them.
+- Eight ballista to be delivered to Bryn Shander, Easthaven wants them.

 Entrance in Termalaine.